cockroachlabs/workshop_labs/lab1_student_instructions_query.md

 -- Q1a
 --
 How do you show the query plan for this query?

 -- Q1b
 --
+How to you gather an explain plan /w statistics used by the optimizer?

+-- Q1c
+--
 How do you analyze how the query performs when running?

--- Q1c
+-- Q1d
 --
 What can be done to improve the performance of this Query so that it runs in less than 170ms?